-- (i) The proposer confirmed that the toxicological and ecotoxicological data included in the summary below were derived from indoxacarb having impurity profiles similar to those referred to in the tables above. - (ii) The conclusions expressed in the summary below are those of the proposer, unless otherwise specified.
+- (i) The proposer confirmed that the toxicological data included in the summary below were derived from Indoxacarb technical concentrate (TK) having impurity profiles similar to those referred to in the table above. - (ii) The conclusions expressed in the summary below are those of Gharda Chemicals Limited with exception of the 28-day study in Table 4 below which are those of JMPS.

-Table 1A:Toxicology profile of the indoxacarb technical concentrate (TK, indoxacarb 3S+1R or DPX-MP062), based on acute toxicity, irritation and sensitization.
+Table 2.
+Toxicology profile of the indoxacarb technical concentrate (TK) (indoxacarb 3S+1R), based on acute toxicity, irritation and sensitization.